Evryway/evryway.github.io/_drafts/2020-09-15-largest-interior.md

 ## 1. Introduction

-One of the largest recent changes in Unity has been a move away from built-in code that talks to specific hardware (for example, Oculus headsets) to using a "Plugin" architecture, that allows manufacturers to create, and update, their own code without the need for Unity to release a new version of the Unity Editor.
+One of the largest recent changes in Unity has been a move away from built-in code that talks to specific hardware (for example, Oculus headsets) to using an "XR Plugin" architecture, that allows manufacturers to create, and update, their own code without the need for Unity to release a new version of the Unity Editor.

-The motivation behind this architecture (which I will be calling "Unity's XR Plugin architecture") is good - and the implementation is almost on par now with the previous way of doingthings (that I'm going to call "Unity's Legacy VR architecture") One area that has caused me problems, however, is the Boundary Data.
+The motivation behind this new architecture is good - and the implementation is almost on par now with the previous (legacy, and now deprecated) way of doing things.
+One area that has caused me problems, however, is the Boundary Data.

 When a headset user sets up a Boundary (or Guardian) area, they are drawing out a region in space that's safe for them to play inside.
 This normally helps the player avoid moving into unsafe areas - for example, running face first into